Daily Herald (United Kingdom): Syndicalist period, 1912–1913

 The first issue appeared on 15 April 1912, edited by William H. Seed.
 A key feature was Dyson's cartoons, which made a contribution to the paper's political tone.
 Its politics were broadly syndicalist: it gave unconditional support to strikers and argued for a socialist revolution based on workers' self-organisation in trade unions.
 It also gave strong support to suffragettes and to anti-colonial struggles, especially in Ireland.
 Early issues dealt with the loss of the RMS Titanic, emphasising the disproportionate loss of life among crew members and poor third-class passengers, and demonstrating the distinct perspective of the new paper.

 Staff writers included W. P. Ryan, Langdon Everard and George Slocombe.
 The editor of the Women's Page was Margaret Travers-Symons, and Katharine Susannah Prichard wrote for it.
 Vance Palmer's poems were used on the front page.
 G. K. Chesterton was a frequent contributor.
 His brother Cecil and Hilaire Belloc were occasional contributors.
 After Seed was removed as editor, Rowland Kenney, the brother of Annie Kenney; C. Sheridan Jones; and finally Charles Lapworth held the position.

 In June 1913, the Daily Herald company was forced into liquidation.
-Lansbury and Lapworth formed a new company, the Limit Printing and Publishing Company.
-(When the Liberal leader Lloyd George was asked a question about the Herald he declared "That paper is the limit.")
+Lansbury and Charles Lapworth formed a new company, the Limit Printing and Publishing Company.
+(When the Liberal leader Lloyd George was asked a question about the Herald, he declared, "That paper is the limit.")

 The shortfall in production costs was guaranteed by wealthy friends of Lansbury, and Francis Meynell joined the board as their representative.
-From December 1912 until August 1914 one of the main financial supporters was H. D. Harben, also a founder of the New Statesman.
-From this point the members of the Daily Herald League had no formal influence on the paper.
+From December 1912 until August 1914, one of the main financial supporters was H. D. Harben, also a founder of the New Statesman.
+From this point, the members of the Daily Herald League had no formal influence on the paper.

 In late 1913, Lapworth was asked by the other two board members to resign as editor.
 Lansbury and the paper's financial backers were disturbed by Lapworth and other writers' attacks on individuals, both in the establishment and the labour movement.
 "Hatred of conditions by all means, but not of persons" was how Lapworth quoted Lansbury.
 The aftermath was aired in the letter pages of The New Age between December 1913 and April 1914.